-Of all the things concession trailer owners do with their vehicles, food truck towing has to be the most misunderstood activity of all.
+Of all the things concession trailer owners do with their vehicles, food truck towing has to be the most misunderstood activity.
 It seems simple enough; equip your truck or SUV for towing, hitch up and head out to your next event, right?
 Not so fast.
-Just because your tow vehicle can tow the trailer doesn’t necessarily mean that it isn’t overloaded or improperly loaded, or that your rig will handle predictably and safely when you’re on the road.
+Just because your tow vehicle can tow the trailer doesn’t necessarily mean that it isn’t overloaded or improperly loaded.
+Or that your vehicle will handle predictably and safely when you’re on the road.

-Quite simply, everything you do with regard to prepping your truck for towing is directly related to the amount of load you intend to pull.
-For simplicity’s sake, we’ll assume that you have a truck as a tow vehicle, although the same rules apply for an SUV, van, even a car if it is rated for towing and is properly equipped.
+Everything you do to prep your truck for towing is directly related to the amount of load you intend to pull.
+Let’s assume that you have a truck as a tow vehicle.
+Although the same rules apply for an SUV, van, even a car if it is rated for towing and is properly equipped.

 The first thing you should seek out is the truck’s max trailer rating, or towing capacity.
 The max trailer rating is the maximum amount of trailer weight your truck is rated to pull.
-All things being equal, your truck’s max trailer weight rating is based on a number of criteria, (weight, engine, gear ratio, brake size, tires).
+Your truck’s max trailer weight rating is based on a number of criteria, (weight, engine, gear ratio, brake size, tires).

-Your owner’s manual may contain information on your truck’s rating, and if not, most manufacturers publish “towing guides” that establish the maximum tow rating of your vehicle, based on its equipment.
+Your owner’s manual may contain information on your truck’s rating.
+If not, most manufacturers publish “towing guides” that establish the maximum tow rating of your vehicle.

 Please note: You cannot upgrade your vehicle’s tow rating.
 If your truck is not rated high enough to tow your fully loaded trailer, either look at a larger truck or dropping the overall weight of your trailer.

-Overloading your truck once in while for a short distance probably won’t cause any damage–but there are other, equally important issues to consider, such as stopping distances and safe handling.
-Overloading severely degrades your truck’s ability to stop quickly or to handle predictably in an emergency situation–and could cause a serious accident.
+Overloading your truck once in while for a short distance probably won’t cause any damage.
+However there are other, equally important issues to consider, such as stopping distances and safe handling.
+Overloading severely degrades your truck’s ability to stop quickly or to handle predictably in an emergency situation.
+This could cause a serious accident.
 In the long run, overloading will create pre–mature wear on tires, brakes, transmission, bearings and other components, which at the very least will inflate your vehicle maintenance bills.

 In a worst–case scenario, outright component failure and a possible accident can result.
-That said, it is important to know not only your truck’s towing capacity, but how much the trailer you plan on towing actually weighs–and by that we mean how much it will weigh when you tow it.
+That said, it is important to know not only your truck’s towing capacity, but how much the trailer you plan on towing actually weighs.
+This means how much it will weigh when you tow it.